sematext/logsene-js/README.md

 - __type__ - Optional.
 Default type of your logs - please note you can define [Elasticsearch mapping templates in Logsene](http://blog.sematext.com/2015/02/09/elasticsearch-mapping-types-for-json-logging/)
 - __url__ - Logsene receiver URL (e.g. for Logsene On Premises), defaults to ```'https://logsene-receiver.sematext.com/_bulk'```

+## Special fields for indexing

+In general Elasticsearch > 2.3 (including Logsene) does not allow fields with leading underscore or dots in field names.
+Logsene-js converts such fields names (e.g. removing leading underscores, and replaces dots to underscores).
+However a few fields are interpreted for indexing before renaming the fields:
+- _type - used as '_type' in the index operation (bulk indexing)
+- _id - used as '_id' in the index operation (bulk indexing)

 ## Environment variables
 - LOGSENE_TMP_DIR - Directory to store failed bulk requests, for later re-transmission.
 Failed requests are not stored, when LOGSENE_TMP_DIR is not set.
 - LOGSENE_LOG_INTERVAL - Time to collect logs before a bulk request is done.
 Default 10000 ms